Sreeraj0801/CineFlix/ReadMe.md

         npm run dev

 ## Deployment
-The site is hosted on AWS and can be accessed at the following URL:
+The site is hosted on Netlify and can be accessed at the following URL:

         https://cineflix-org.netlify.app/
 ---